wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/grpc/create-grpc-api-with-multiple-proto-files.md

 ### Step 4 - Deploy the API

 To deploy the API, we need a valid access token issued by an identity provider (IdP).
-Follow the ["Generate Access Token"](../../../develop-and-deploy-api/security/generate-access-token.md) documentation to generate an access token.
+Follow the <a href="../../../../develop-and-deploy-api/security/generate-access-token" target="_blank">Generate Access Token</a> documentation to generate an access

 After generating the token, you can deploy the gRPC API with the following command.